ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0006_Medical_Device_Reporting.md

 This document provides general guidance regarding the reporting of adverse events required by the Medical Device Reporting (MDR) Regulation.

-### "Per-se Rule"
+### The Obsolete Per-se Rule

-This requirement no longer exists.
-Therefore, the submission of an event by a health care professional does not require the manufacturer to report the event based solely on the statements of a health care professional.
+The submission of an event by a health care professional does **not** require the manufacturer to report the event based solely on the statements of a health care professional.
 The event must meet the reporting criteria in MDR to qualify as a reportable event.

 ### Reporting Time Frame